 - Dynamically chooses the network path based on performance data

 - Improves the user experience in application usage

 - Improves capacity planning by providing deeper visibility on application usage and performance

-- Faster troubleshooting and lesser network downtime
+- Speeds up troubleshooting and minimizes network downtime

 - Helps reduce operational costs through network optimization

 AVC reports look this:

 Cisco ASR 1000 platform: IOS XE 3.4S or above

 You can download NetFlow Analyzer beta version which supports Cisco AVC from here.

 The beta version is available only as fresh install, existing customer and evaluators running older version can not upgrade to this version.